You can snowshoe through a moonlit forest near Toronto this winter

 You'll also find a similar program at Horseshoe Valley, which heads out on the cross country ski trails after darkness falls.
 There's also occasionally night skiing through the woods, but it's less frequent.

-Two other nighttime snowshoeing adventures worth mentioning are coming up later this month.
-Hardwood Ski & Bike will host a moonlight snowshoe and fondue feast on January 27 (and again on February 10), which involves a 5km hike followed by dinner in the chalet.
+Two other nighttime snowshoeing adventures worth mentioning are Hardwood Ski & Bike, which will host a moonlight snowshoe and fondue feast on January 26 (and again on February 9).
+This event involves a five-kilometre hike followed by dinner in the chalet.

 Most snowshoe events have rentals on site, but even if they don't, you can rent a pair at Mountain Equipment Co-op before heading out to explore the snowy nocturnal world north of Toronto.